fredhohman/visual-analytics-in-deep-learning/README.md

 * Fork this repository.
 * Edit the data file [`_data/works.yml`][works] by appending a new work to the very bottom of the file.
-Follow the following template for adding the new work:
+Use the following work as a template for adding the new work:
 ```yaml
 - paper: kahng2018activis                  # lastname2018keyword
   url: http://minsuk.com/research/activis/ # project or paper link